KarthikRIyer/swiftplot/README.md

 |secondaryAxis                                                    |

 ## Limitations
-- Currently we cannot change the plot dimensions in case the AGGRenderer is used.
-The plot can be generated with the default dimensions i.e. 1000x660.
-This issue will be fixed in the future.
+- FloatConvertible supports only Float and Double.
+We plan to extend this to Int in the future.
+- The latest release doesn't work with Jupyter.
+This is because we use FreeType to draw text and the system isn't able to find the FreeType install when building in Jupyter.

 ## Credits
 1. Maxim Shemanarev : The AGG library is directly used to render plots.
 2. [Lode Vandevenne](https://github.com/lvandeve) : The lodepng library is directly used to encode PNG images.
+3. [The FreeType Project](https://www.freetype.org) : AGG uses FreeType to draw text.
-3. [Brad Larson](https://github.com/BradLarson) and [Marc Rasi](https://github.com/marcrasi) for their invaluable guidance
+4. [Brad Larson](https://github.com/BradLarson) and [Marc Rasi](https://github.com/marcrasi) for their invaluable guidance